SteveDunn/Intellenum/README.md

     return r.Item2;
 }
 ```
 _If you can think of a way of making this faster, please let us know!_

+A 'compile time constant' is one of the following:
+* byte (and unsigned byte)
+* int16 (and unsigned int16)
+* int32 (and unsigned int32)
+* int64 (and unsigned int64)
+* string
+* decimal

+For underlying types that are not one of these, these a lookup table is used.
+Why is a lookup table used if the underlying is not one of the above?
+It is because the left hand side of a switch expression must be
+a constant expression.
+A constant expression is used in the 'constant pattern' of the switch expression.
+The 'constant pattern' is [described as](https://learn.microsoft.com/en-US/dotnet/csharp/language-reference/operators/patterns#constant-pattern):

+> A constant pattern is a pattern that matches a constant value.
+The constant value is specified by a constant expression.
+A constant expression is an expression that can be fully evaluated at compile time.n a constant pattern, you can use any constant expression, such as:
+>
+> * an integer or floating-point numerical literal
+> * a char
+> * a string literal.
+> * a Boolean value true or false
+> * an enum value
+> * the name of a declared const field or local
+> * null

+So, types like `Guid` and `DateTime` are not allowed on the left hand side of a switch expression (but Span<>'s are).
+The alternative in this case is to use a dictionary to map between names and values

 > NOTE: Intellenum is in beta at the moment; I've tested it out and I think it works.
 The main functionality is present and the API probably
 > won't change significantly from now on.
 Although it's a fairly new library, it borrows a lot of code and features from [Vogen](https://github.com/SteveDunn/Vogen) which